junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Dean flushes slightly.
 "Can't blame a man for thinking the truth."

-His arms are still wrapped around Cas, their postures unchanged since all the roller coaster twists and turns began.
+His arms are still wrapped around Cas, their posture unchanged since all the roller coaster twists and turns began.
 And now, finally, it feels like they've landed somewhere.

 The corner of the sofa where they stay, the sunlight covers it now.
 Warm and calming.